anikolica/PTC-firmware/README.md

 6. All other HDL files should be kept in the src/ directory.
 7. `git commit` all changes and `git push`.

+### Updating The Hardware Definition/Bitstream
+1. From Vivado: **File - Export - Export Hardware - Include Bitstream** and
+   export to the default *Mercury_XU5_PE1/* project directory (this will export an .xsa file).
+2. Finish the yocto environment setup in [Building Software](#building-software)
+3. Copy the updated .xsa file to meta-ptc/meta-ptc-bsp/hw-description.
+   1. If you have only changed the bitstream, you can overwrite the existing file, and update the hashes in `zynqmp-ptc.conf`.
+It may be committed to GitHub if you desire.
+   2. If you have made more significant changes, change the build target back to `zynqmp-generic` in local.conf, and continue following the instructions to regenerate the machine configuration.
+4. Generate a sha256sum for the hardware definition: run `sha256sum \[path to xsa\].xsa > \[path to xsa\].xsa.sha256`
+5. (If required, based on the above instructions): Update the machine configuration.
+After setting up the yocto workspace, run `./meta-xilinx-gen-machine-conf/gen-machineconf parse-xsa --hw-description
+   \<path-to-xsa\> --config-dir meta-ptc/meta-ptc-bsp/conf --machine-name
+   \<machine name, eg. zynqmp-ptc\> --soc-family zynqmp`
+6. Update local.conf to use the new machine definition by updating the `MACHINE` variable.

 ### Building Software
-1. First, from Vivado: **File - Export - Export Hardware - Include Bitstream** and export to the default *Mercury_XU5_PE1/* project directory (this will export an .xsa file).
-2. **File - Export - Export Hardware - Export Bitstream File** and choose the same default directory as above.
-Name the file *Mercury_XU5_PE1.bit*.
-3. In `yocto-workspace`, create the folder `hw-description`.
-Copy `Mercury_XU5_PE1.bit` to that folder
-4. Change directory to hw-description and generate a sha256 checksum for the bitstream file: `sha256sum Mercury_XU5_PE1.bit > Mercury_XU5_PE1.bit.sha256`
-5. In `yocto-workspace`, run `setup-yocto.sh` to clone the required layers
+1. In `yocto-workspace`, run `setup-yocto.sh` to clone the required layers
-6. Go up a directory and then into `container`.
+2. Go up a directory and then into `container`.
 Build the container using
    docker: `docker build -t crops-poky-xilinx:latest .`
-7. Go back into `yocto-workspace`, and execute `run-container.sh` to enter the docker container.
+3. Go back into `yocto-workspace`, and execute `run-container.sh` to enter the docker container.
 It will mount the yocto project as `/workdir`
-8. Setup the yocto environment: run `source poky/oe-init-build-env build/`
+4. Setup the yocto environment: run `source poky/oe-init-build-env build/`
-9. Overwrite the pre-generated yocto configure with the example files: Run `cp conf/bblayers.conf.sample conf/bblayers.conf` and `cp conf/local.conf.sample conf/local.conf`.
+5. Overwrite the pre-generated yocto configuration with the example files: Run `cp conf/bblayers.conf.sample conf/bblayers.conf` and `cp conf/local.conf.sample conf/local.conf`.
 If asked if you want to overwrite, say yes.
     1. If you are running in the container, the bitbake layers will already be configured correctly.
 If not, edit bblayers.conf and update the paths accordingly.
-10. Update the machine configuration by running `./gen-machine-conf/gen-machineconf parse-xsa --hw-description /workdir/hw-description/Mercury_XU5_PE1.bit --machine zynqmp-ptc`
-11. To build the development firmware, run `bitbake mc:systemd:ptc-image`.
+6. To build the development firmware, run `bitbake ptc-image-full`.
     1. Note that it is not necessary to manually package `BOOT.bin`, this will build the rootfs as well as bootloader.
+7. Gather the images from `build/tmp-glibc/deploy/images/<machine
+   name>/{boot.bin, boot.scr}` and `build/tmp-glibc/deploy/images/<machine
+   name>/{full, minimal}/image.ub`.

 #### Build Targets
-There are four image targets available, for different purposes and with different system features.
+There are two build targets available:

-1. `ptc-image-dev` is a standard development image.
+1. `ptc-image-full` is a standard development image.
 It contains useful dev tools, such as text editors and hardware inspection tools.
 The resultant fitImage is approximately 200MB.
-It can be built by running `bitbake mc:systemd:ptc-image`
+It can be built by running `bitbake ptc-image-full`
 2. `ptc-image-minimal` is a reasonably stripped production image using systemd.
-   It does not include any development tools, and a minimal amount of userspace packages, but the core system is the same as `ptc-image-dev`.
-The resultant fitImage is approximately 50MB.
-It can be built by running `bitbake mc:systemd:ptc-image-minimal`
+   It does not include any development tools, and a minimal amount of userspace packages, but the core system is the same as `ptc-image-full`.
+The resultant fitImage is approximately 60MB.
+It can be built by running `bitbake ptc-image-minimal`
-3. `ptc-image-micro` is similar to `ptc-image-minimal`, but reduces size by XX%, due to using the busybox init system instead of systemd.
-Aside from the init system, the rest of the core system is the same.
-The resultant fitImage is approximately 40MB.
-It can be built by running `bitbake mc:micro:ptc-image-micro`.
-4. `ptc-image-nano` is the slimmest image, but has the largest chance of causing issues due to using musl (busybox) instead of glibc (standard). musl is a first-class citizen in yocto, and existing custom recipes have full support for musl.
-However there may be issues integrating recipes that require C compilation in the future without extra patches.
-The resultant fitImage is approximately XXMB.
-It can be built by running `bitbake mc:nano:ptc-image-nano`.

 ### Developing With Yocto
 The yocto build system is based on the concept of a 'layer', which is a modular